The Why’s, What’s, and How’s of an Inspiring Vision Board

 - When you are chasing your vision there are obstacles – you get stuck, start feeling demotivated and unable to move in any direction - that vision board is something that’ll keep you on track and wouldn’t let you run in an opposite direction.

 As your vision board evolves, so will your life.
 This brings me to what exactly this board is all about.

 It’s a physical, tangible representation of how you would want your life to be like or who you would like to be.

 It can be about one aspect of your life like work, family, relationship, fitness or it can be an amalgamation of all these.

 On your vision board, put up images of your vision and not just of your immediate goals.
 Your immediate goals can be pinned on the board as to-do lists, but ideally, a vision board is the larger picture.
 So, stay in the macro space.

 Our life is made of different aspects.
 So, the first thing that you need to do is figure out all the things that define your life.

 Imagine that your life is like the wheel of a cycle with its different spokes representing various parts of your life.
 Start naming these spokes and make sure you have images that represent the most important spokes, the ones that you really need to shift right now for you to move towards the life you want to be living.

-Vision board comes in all shapes, sizes and forms.
+The vision board comes in all shapes, sizes, and forms.